 2. Configure your LMS by adding Xorro-Q as an external tool type.
 This will make it available to all LMS practitioners.
 We have prepared instructions for Moodle and for Canvas.

-Logged in as an Institution Manager, browse to Institution Settings (from the Profiles menu, upper right of window).
+Once logged in to your Xorro QF site as an Institution Manager, browse to Institution Settings (from the Profiles menu, upper right of window).

 At the foot of the Settings page, follow the link to "Manage LTI keys."